tier4/AutowareArchitectureProposal.proj/design/Perception/Perception.md

 Perception
 =============
 # Overview
-Perception stack recognizes the surrounding of the vehicle to achieve safe and efficient autonomous driving.
+Perception stack recognizes the surrounding environment of the vehicle to achieve safe and efficient autonomous driving.
 The output of Sensing describes environment "as is", and is usually too primitive to be used directly for high-level planning.
-Perception stack will extract key features and refrom them into more meaningful data for Planning stack.
+Perception stack will extract key features and refirm them into semantic data for Planning stack.

 ![Perception_overview](/design/img/PerceptionOverview.svg)